linode/apl-docs/docs/for-devs/get-started/lab-22.md

 for i in {1..1000}; do curl https://custom-metrics-labs.<your-domain>/hello; sleep 10; done
 ```

-3. Wait for approximately 10 minutes
+3. Wait for approximately 10 minutes...

 ## See the custom metrics

-To see the custom metrics:
+To see the metrics:

 1. Open the `Prometheus` app